Correlation in formation of $^{8}$Be nuclei and $\alpha$-particles in fragmentation of relativistic nuclei: Fragmentation of O 16O on protons

-The accepted approximations can be verified using the data obtained in exposure to 2.4 GeV/nucleon $^{16}$O nuclei of the JINR 1-meter hydrogen bubble chamber (VPK-100), placed in a magnetic field \cite{21}.
+The accepted approximations can be verified using the data obtained in exposure to 2.4 GeV/nucleon $^{16}$O nuclei of the JINR 1-meter hydrogen bubble chamber (VPK-100), placed in the magnetic field \cite{GlagolevEPJA:2001}.
 The dataset includes full solid angle measurements of the momentum vectors of the $^{16}$O + $p$ reaction products in 11104 collisions of all kinds.
-In this case, there is also a peak in the initial part of the angle distribution of 2$\alpha$-pairs $\Theta_{2\alpha}$, corresponding to $^8$Be decays \cite{21}.
-As noted \cite{8}, when momenta of relativistic He fragments reconstructed with insufficient accuracy are used in the $Q_{2\alpha}$ calculation, the $^8$Be signal practically disappears.
-There remains the possibility of moment fixing as in the NTE case, and using the measured values when normalized to the value of the initial momentum per nucleon for the identification of He and H isotopes.
+In this case, there is also the concentration of $\alpha$-pairs in the initial part of the angle distribution $\Theta_{2\alpha}$, corresponding to $^8$Be decays \cite{GlagolevEPJA:2001}.
+As noted \cite{ArtemEPJ:2020}, when momenta of relativistic He fragments reconstructed with insufficient accuracy are used in the $Q_{2\alpha}$ calculation, the $^8$Be signal practically disappears.
+There is still an opportunity of momentum fixing (as in the NTE case) and using the measured values while normalizing to the value of the initial momentum per nucleon to identify of He and H isotopes.

-In Fig. \ref{fig:3}, the invariant mass distributions of all 2$\alpha$-pairs $Q_{2\alpha}$, 2$\alpha p$-triplets $Q_{2\alpha p}$, and 3$\alpha$-triplets $Q_{3\alpha}$ calculated from the angles determined in the VPK-100, are superimposed.
+The invariant mass distributions of all $\alpha$-pairs $Q_{2\alpha}$, 2$\alpha p$-triplets $Q_{2\alpha p}$, and 3$\alpha$-triplets $Q_{3\alpha}$ calculated from the angles determined in the VPK-100, are superimposed in Fig. \ref{fig:3}.
 In the presented range, the $Q_{2\alpha}$ distribution is normalized to the $Q_{2\alpha p}$ statistics with a decreasing factor of 25.
-Directly depending on $\Theta_{2\alpha}$, the $Q_{2\alpha}$ variant with fixed momenta demonstrates the $^8$Be peak.
-According to the measured momenta of fragments, the condition $Q_{2\alpha}$($^8$Be) $\leq$ 0.2 MeV removes the $^3$He contribution, and the contribution of protons is 90\% among H.
+Directly depending on $\Theta_{2\alpha}$, the $Q_{2\alpha}$ variant with fixed momenta demonstrates the signal of $^8$Be.
+According to the measured momenta of fragments, the condition $Q_{2\alpha}$($^8$Be) $\leq$ 2 MeV removes the 3He contribution, and the contribution of protons is 90\% among H.